Boston Terrier

 Boston Terrier Appearance

-Boston Terriers are known for their big, bright eyes, goofy grins and short snouts.
-They are short and compactly built with a slightly arched neck and have floppy ears as puppies.
+Boston Terriers are known for their goofy grin, short snout, and big, bright eyes.
+Short and compact, they have a slightly arched neck and floppy ears as puppies.
 By the time they’re around 4 months old, their ears usually stand up on their own; however, some may flop over at the tip and some always stay floppy.
-(The pup parent can choose to leave them natural or crop them, so they always stand alert.)
-Boston Terriers come in three colors: brindle (reddish with black stripes), seal (almost black with a reddish tint) or black with white markings that make it look like the dog is wearing a tuxedo (hence the nickname “American Gentleman”).

-Their eyes are dark, large and round and set wide apart.
+Their eyes are dark, large, and round, and they’re set wide apart.

-Their noses are black and round and have a well-defined line between their nostrils.
+Their noses are black and round with a well-defined line between their nostrils.

 Their coats are short and smooth.

-The Boston Terrier comes in three main colors: brindle (reddish with black stripes), seal (black with a reddish tint that shows up in sunlight or bright light) or black, and all have white markings on their nose, between the eyes and their chest.
-Although not standard, you may find blue, red, white or grey Boston Terrier dogs.
+The Boston Terrier often has one of three main colors: brindle (reddish with black stripes), seal (black with a reddish tint that shows up in sunlight or bright light), or black.
+All coat colors have white markings on the nose, between the eyes, and the chest.

 Boston Terrier Temperament

-Their personality is so exuberant that it can be overwhelming for shy or sensitive dogs, so it’s important to socialize your Boston Terrier puppy and teach them how to appropriately greet and play with other dogs.
-Luckily, they are intelligent and love to learn, so they’re easy to train.
+Their exuberant personality can be overwhelming for shy dogs, so it’s important to socialize your Boston Terrier as early as possible and teach them how to hang out with other pups, especially more reserved ones.
+A well-socialized Boston Terrier loves everyone and everything, including cats and kids.
+Luckily, Boston Terriers are bright, curious, and love to learn, so they’re easy to train.

 How to Care for a Boston Terrier